thumun/TerrainGen/README.md

 ### JIT Shader Code Generation

+Once there is a valid node graph connected to one of our output pipelines (Terrain, Instancing, and Water) our pipeline gets computed and the shader code is generated.
+Our nodes of type input create uniform keys and each subsequent output handle generates a key on the fly.
+Each node has specific code that is generated and added to our vertex shader along with references to the aforementioned uniform keys.

 ### Terrain Rendering

 The terrain is a tesselated plane with an adjustable size and resolution.
 Whenever the size and resolution sliders are changed, a compute shader populates a vertex buffer and an index buffer.
 A second compute pass gives each vertex on the terrain a normal value, which is calculated based on the position of neighboring vertices.

 Once the terrain is created with the compute shaders, it is rendered every frame with lambertian shading, shadow mapping, and distance fog.

 The terrain's color can be changed with a dropdown in the Terrain (Output) node.

 ### Mesh Instancing

 TerrainGen also supports OBJ and glTF import, which can be used as part of the instancing pipeline.
 Users can create multiple instancing pipelines, each of which creates a separate buffer of instancing points on which the desired mesh will be placed.
 These instancing points are randomly generated on top of the terrain using the Scatter node.

 With glTFs, base color textures can be displayed.

 ## Node Types

 - General-purpose
   - [x] Basic math (add, sub, mult, div)
   - [x] Trig math (sin, cos, tan)